• 2025 GSAP HOME

 & Brandy Nicholson, LPC, NCC, RPT

-This workshop will focus on educating potential and actual counselor supervisors on the application and theoretically-based use of early recollections in counseling and psychotherapy with a specific discussion on use from an Adlerian orientation.
-The workshop will include interactive discussion, a live demonstration, and triad/dyad participant practice.
-Applicable ethical codes will be covered.
+This workshop will focus on educating potential and practicing clinical counselor supervisors on the application and theoretically-based use of E5 Adlerian Group concepts with dyad, triad and group supervision.
+The workshop will include education on the various techniques being utilized, interactive discussion, a live demonstration, and dyad/triad/group participant practice.

 ______________________________________